3dgeo-heidelberg/etrainee/course/module2/02_temporal_information/02_temporal_information.md

 <img src="media/temporal_resolution.png" title="Temporal resolution and lifetime of selected satellite missions" alt="Temporal resolution and lifetime of selected satellite missions" width="1080"/>

-<i>Temporal resolution and lifetime of selected satellite missions (figure by course authors, information derived from [eoPortal](https://www.eoportal.org/satellite-missions) / [terms and conditions](https://www.eoportal.org/terms-and-conditions).</i>
+<i>Temporal resolution and lifetime of selected satellite missions (figure by course authors, information derived from <a href="https://www.eoportal.org/satellite-missions">eoPortal</a> / <a href="https://www.eoportal.org/terms-and-conditions">terms and conditions</a>).</i>
 </center>

 ## Temporal categories of time series data